dragonlock2/RaoTA/algs/_dep_sortedpython/README.md

 Note: sortedpython is guaranteed to perform at least as well as the naive solution.

-Deprecated because in favor of our newer algorithms.
+Deprecated in favor of our newer algorithms.
 This one is too slow and provides subpar solutions.